 From 1967 through 1971 Luciano worked at a foundry in Canada.
 It was during this time he saw the movie Easy Rider, and he says “It changed my life.”
 He loved the chopper style of motorcycle, and built his own from the ground up.
 He still has one handmade chopper that he built.
 A gleaming chrome beast that would elicit mummers of envy from any motorcycle lover.

 Just inside the main entrance to the house, is another amazing piece.
 It is Luciano’s recreation of Amore & Psiche by Antonio Canova.
-Below is Luciano’s creation, titled simply Amore, is on the left.
+Luciano’s creation, titled simply Amore, is on the left.

 Over the course of the morning Luciano described many of the pieces in his house.
 He works amazingly fast.
 Some of the small pieces he told me he created in just just three or four days.
 The more elaborate ones of course took a good deal longer.
 If it were me, it would have taken three or four days just to get some of those big river boulders up from the valley below!
 It is incredible to be surrounded by this whirlwind of art.
 I would like to thank Luciano for generously agreeing to answer my many questions and take photos of his creations.

 I close with one final gallery of photos I took of a number of the pieces in his collection.
 Click on any one of them to start the a slideshow.
 Oh, and to the right of the first photo, which is a sculpted rendition of the Twin Towers and the Statue of Liberty, that is in fact a sculpted stone speaker tower. 😎